 Rosemary’s Baby does that: the horror comes from the fact that it’s so grounded in reality.

-The Covenant (2006) is completely supernatural – and while filled with really pretty people – it simply doesn’t play off well.
+2006’s The Covenant is entirely supernatural – and while filled with beautiful people – it simply doesn’t play off well.

 Suzy – the final girl – holds the accidentally supernatural card in spades.
 She’s an American dancer who decides to further her dance studies in Germany.
 We realize quickly that this fish out of water has fallen headlong into a bottomless pit of the supernatural.

-She begins to personally experience and witness strange happenings.
+She begins to experience and witness strange happenings personally.
 Despite seeing a former student kicked out and hearing of her murder within 24 hours of her arrival, Suzy doesn’t turn tail and run.
 I probably would.
-She continues on.
+She continues.
 Of course, if she did end up going home, we wouldn’t have a film to watch!

-Her survival is based on knowledge, so even though bad things are happening, she keeps pressing forward.
+The key to her survival is knowledge, so even though bad things are happening, she keeps pressing forward.
 The film doesn’t explain why; it moves forward naturally.
-We don’t really get into Suzy’s head at all.
-I didn’t feel anything for her personally.
-Why do you want to stay in a place you know is bad?
-She has nothing to gain, other than destroying the coven but even that wasn’t decided until the last five minutes.
+We don’t get into Suzy’s head at all.
+I didn’t feel anything for her.
+Why do you want to stay in a place you know is wrong?
+She has nothing to gain other than destroying the coven, but they didn’t decide that until the last five minutes.
 It was them, or her.

 The gore was delicious.
 The first death was shot through with German Expressionism, with the color turned up to 11.
-I did some research and it was one of the last films done in Technicolor.
+I did some research, and it was one of the last films done in Technicolor.
 Fascinating!
 The jagged pieces of glass, bold lines, the color scheme, the blood.
-I was so amped to see unfold.
+I had an overwhelming need to see it unfold.
 It was beautiful.

 Suspiria is my first foray into Italian Giallo horror.
-I know I can’t take the premium of the lot and expect the others in the genre to be the same.
-But I definitely enjoyed the experience, and can’t wait to consume more.
+So I know I can’t take the premium of the lot and expect the others in the genre to be the same.
+But I enjoyed the experience and can’t wait to consume more.